Fabián Ruiz: Breakthrough

 Upon returning, Fabián became a regular starter under new manager Quique Setién, scoring his first goal in the top tier on 25 September 2017 in a 4–0 home routing of Levante.
 The following 31 January, he renewed his contract until 2023, setting his buyout clause at €30 million.

 On 30 April 2018, Fabián scored the winning goal for Betis as they secured UEFA Europa League qualification for the 2018–19 season following a 2–1 home win over Málaga.

 Napoli

 On 5 July 2018, Fabián joined Napoli on a five-year contract until 2023 with Napoli reportedly paying Fabián's €30 million buyout clause.
 He made his debut on 16 September in a Champions League group game away to Red Star Belgrade, playing the full 90 minutes of a goalless draw.
 Ten days later he played his first Serie A match and first at the Stadio San Paolo, a 3–0 win over Parma.

 Paris Saint-Germain

-On 30 August 2022, Fabián signed for Ligue 1 club Paris Saint-Germain on a five-year contract.
-He made his debut as a substitute in a 1–0 league victory over Brest at the Parc des Princes on 10 September.
+On 30 August 2022, Fabián signed for Ligue 1 club Paris Saint-Germain (PSG) on a five-year contract.
+He made his debut as a substitute in a 1–0 victory over Brest at the Parc des Princes on 10 September 2022.
+On 1 February 2023, he scored his first PSG goal in a 3–1 win over Montpellier.
+At the end of the season, Fabián won the Ligue 1 title with PSG, his first top-flight league title.

+On 7 May 2025, Fabián scored his first UEFA Champions League goal with a volley from outside the box in the Champions League semi-final second leg against Arsenal, helping Paris Saint-Germain reach the Champions League final to play against Inter Milan.